Yashi Srivastava

 Having evolved over millions of years, the elephant is extremely powerful and drives most of our behavior.
 The rider has evolved more recently and is no match for the elephant’s strength.
 Both these systems have an intelligence of their own.
 When they want the same things, we can make miracles happen.

 However, a conflict between these two systems within us results in failures of self-control and a sense of powerlessness over our own lives.
 Just as in the case of an actual human rider on an elephant, things go well as long as the elephant has been trained and is following orders.
 If the elephant decides to go its own way, there is little the rider can do.
+Here’s a short video demonstrating this concept.

 In fact, our brains have many modules that work independently and outside of conscious awareness.
 If we extend the metaphor to consider these various modules, we are essentially talking about a rider who trying to control an entire herd of elephants.
 The illusion of control lasts as long as everyone’s wishes align.
 But if the different elephants within us want to do different things, the rider is in major trouble and may have much difficulty in restoring order.